-For each version of $Y_i$ (B for ballot, V for voucher, G for gap) we only observe $Y{2i}$ ( $Y_i$ for the treated units) if $T_i = 2$ but not if $T_i = 0$ .
-Similarly, we only observe $Y{0i}$ ( $Y_i$ for the control units) if $T_i = 0$ but not if $T_i = 2$ .
-Therefore we must assume that, conditional on covariates, we can treat the observed voucher-participation decisions of residents who are ideologically typical for their neighborhoods as a proxy for the unobserved decisions that residents who are ideologically atypical for their neighborhood would make if they moved to a neighborhood where they were typical.
-Similarly, we must be able to treat the observed voucher-participation decisions of citizens who are ideologically atypical for their neighborhoods as a proxy for the unobserved decisions that citizens who are ideologically typical for their neighborhood would make if they moved to a neighborhood where they were atypical:
+but not if $T_i = 0$.
+Similarly, we only observe Y{0i} (Y_i for the control units) if $T_i = 0$ but not if $T_i = 2$.
+Therefore, we must assume that, conditional on covariates, we can treat the observed voucher-participation decisions of residents who are ideologically typical for their neighborhoods as a proxy for the unobserved decisions that residents who are ideologically atypical for their neighborhood would make if they moved to a neighborhood where they were typical.
+Similarly, we must be able to treat the observed voucher-participation decisions of citizens who are ideologically atypical for their neighborhood sate ideologically typical for the unobserved voucher-participation decisions of citizens who are ideologically atypical for their neighborhoods as a proxy for the unobserved decisions that citizens who are ideologically typical for their neighborhood would make if they moved to a neighborhood would make if they moved to a neighborhood where they are ideologically typical for their neighborhood would make if they moved to a neighborhood where they were atypical to a neighborhood where they moved to a neighborhood where they were atypical

-$$\mathbb{E}[Y{0i}|T_i = 2, L_i, P_i] = \mathbb{E}[Y{0i}|T_i = 0, L_i, P_i]$$ (2)
+$$E[Y{0i}|T_i = 2, L_i, P_i] = E[Y{0i}|T_i = 0, L_i, P_i]$$ (2)

-$$\mathbb{E}[Y{2i}|T_i = 0, L_i, P_i] = \mathbb{E}[Y{2i}|T_i = 2, L_i, P_i]$$ (3)
+$$E[Y{2i}|T_i = 2, L_i, P] = E[Y{2i}|T_i = 2, L_i, P_i]$$ (3)

-We condition on ideology $(L_i)$ , propensity to vote $(P_i)$ , race (white/nonwhite), gender, and age.
+We condition on ideology (L_i) , propensity to vote (P_i) , race (white/nonwhite), gender, and age.
 Ideology may well be correlated with voucher participation, owing to a liberal skew in the set of eligible donees (see Appendix D), or because citizens' enthusiasm for the voucher program may vary with ideology.
 The propensity to vote may be correlated with voucher use to the extent that Catalist's estimate reflects a latent orientation to participate in politics more generally.
-Our reported estimates correspond to a local average treatment effect, $\tau = \mathbb{E}[Y{2i} - Y{0i}]$ , among the subset of voters who are matched on ideology, propensity to vote, and demographic characteristics.
+Our reported estimates correspond to a local average treatment effect, $\tau = E[Y{2i} - Y{0i}]$, among the subset of voters who are matched on ideology, propensity to vote, and demographic characteristics.

 One might worry that in matching on propensity to vote (or even ideology), we are matching on a post-treatment variable.
 It is true that we do not observe voters' ideology or propensity to vote prior to their moving to the neighborhood where they lived during the election for which we have data.
-If most citizens become less likely to vote when living in a politically uncongenial neighborhood, and if Catalist's propriety model for $P_i$ gives weight to eligible voters' recent decisions to vote or abstain, then by matching on $P_i$ we may be selecting control units whose latent orientation to participate in politics, independent of neighborhood, is weaker on average than that of the treatment units.
+If most citizens become less likely to vote when living in a politically uncongenial neighborhood, and if Catalist's propriety model for P_i gives weight to eligible voters' recent decisions to vote or abstain, then by matching on P_i we may be selecting control units whose latent orientation to participate in politics, independent of neighborhood, is weaker on average than that of the treatment units.
 This could bias toward zero our estimate of the effect of neighborhood on political participation (voting or vouchering).
-However, as we show with QQ plots in Appendix B.1, the distribution of $P_i$ is exactly the same among registered voters who are neighborhood political outliers and registered voters who are not.
-This suggests that the Catalist propensity-to-vote measure is picking up latent characteristics of the citizen, rather than effects of the neighborhood on the citizen's behavior.
+However, as we show with QQ plots in Appendix B1, the distribution of P_i is the same among registered voters who are neighborhood political outliers and registered voters who are not.
+This suggests that the Catalist propensity-to-vote measure is picking up latent characteristics of the citizen, rather than effects of the neighborhood on the citizen's behavior.14